Peter Sutcliffe: Carol Wilkinson case

 Only days after his conviction in 1981, crime writer David Yallop asserted that Sutcliffe may have been responsible for the murder of 20-year-old Carol Wilkinson, who was randomly bludgeoned over the head with a stone in Bradford on 10 October 1977, nine days after his killing of Jean Jordan.
-Wilkinson's murder had initially been considered as a possible "Ripper" killing, but this was quickly ruled out as she was not a prostitute.
+Wilkinson's murder had initially been considered as a possible Ripper killing, but this was quickly ruled out as she was not a prostitute.
 Police eventually admitted in 1979 that the Ripper did not solely attack prostitutes, but by this time a local man, Anthony Steel, had already been convicted of Wilkinson's murder.
 Yallop highlighted that Steel had always protested his innocence and been convicted on weak evidence.
-He had confessed to the murder under intense questioning, having been told that he would be allowed to see a solicitor if he did so.
-Even though his confession failed to include any details of the murder, and Hobson's testifimony at trial that he did not find the confession credible, Steel was narrowly convicted.
+Steel had confessed to the murder under intense questioning, having been told that he would be allowed to see a solicitor if he did so.
+Even though his confession failed to include any details of the murder, and Hobson's testimony at trial that he did not find the confession credible, Steel was narrowly convicted.

-Around the time of Wilkinson's murder it was widely reported that Professor David Gee, the Home Office pathologist who conducted all the post-mortem examinations on the Ripper victims, noted similarities between the Wilkinson murder and the killing of Ripper victim Yvonne Pearson three months later.
-Like Wilkinson, Pearson was bludgeoned with a heavy stone and was not stabbed, and was initially ruled out as a "Ripper" victim.
+Around the time of Wilkinson's murder it was widely reported that David Gee, the Home Office pathologist who conducted all the post-mortem examinations on the Yorkshire Ripper victims, noted similarities between the Wilkinson murder and the killing of Ripper victim Yvonne Pearson three months later.
+Like Wilkinson, Pearson was bludgeoned with a heavy stone and was not stabbed, and was initially ruled out as a Ripper victim.
 Pearson's murder was re-classified as a Ripper killing in 1979 while Wilkinson's murder was not reviewed.
 Sutcliffe did not confess to Wilkinson's murder at his trial, and Steel was already serving time for the murder.
 During his imprisonment, Sutcliffe was noted to show "particular anxiety" at mentions of Wilkinson due to the possible unsoundness of Steel's conviction.